ropg/ezTime/README.md

 The NTP timestamps used here run until the 7th of February 2036.
 NTP itself has 128 bits of time precision, I haven't looked into it much.
 Didn't have to, because just a little later, on the 19th of January 2038, the time_t 32 bit signed integer overflows.
 This is 20 years from today, in 2018.
 The Arduino world, if it still exists around then, will have come together around some solution that probably involves 64-bit time like in many operating systems of 2018.
 If you use this library in your nuclear generating station (**NOOOOO!**), make sure you're not around when these timers wrap around.

-Should you be the one doing maintenance on this is some far-ish future: For ezTime I created another overflowing counter: the cache age for the timezone information is written as a single unsigned byte in months after January 2018, so that could theoretically cause problems in 2039, but I think everything will just roll over and use 2039 as the new anchor date.
+Should you be the one doing maintenance on this in some far-ish future: For ezTime I created another overflowing counter: the cache age for the timezone information is written as a single unsigned byte in months after January 2018, so that could theoretically cause problems in 2039, but I think everything will just roll over and use 2039 as the new anchor date.

 &nbsp;